 When the liver is inflamed due to conditions like hepatitis, it can be heavier temporarily due to swelling and fluid retention.
 Chronic infections may cause structural changes that impact both its weight and function.

-4. Tumors and Cysts
+4. Tumours and Cysts

 Abnormal growths such as liver tumors, abscesses, or cysts can lead to a noticeable increase in the weight of human liver, even if the rest of the organ appears normal.
 Some of these are benign, while others may need immediate treatment.